-- consultation, which builds upon the 'Issues and Options' consultation that was undertaken in 2022.
-The consultation would run from 1 February 2024 until 17 March 2024. - 4.2.
-The consultation will comprise four distinct elements and an executive summary paper.
-Members of the public and other stakeholders are free to engage with all four elements or matters that only interest them (see diagram 2).
+- 5.1.
+The Local Plan consultation invites local communities and interested parties to help shape the new development strategy and the draft Local Plan policies.
+This is a Regulation 18 consultation, which builds upon the 'Issues and Options' consultation that was undertaken in 2022.
+The consultation would run from 1 February 2024 until 14 March 2024. - 5.2.
+The consultation will comprise four distinct elements and a set of instructions.
+Members of the public and other stakeholders are free to engage with all four elements or matters that only interest them (Diagram 2).